Ultimate Burnsville Real Estate Investing Guide for 2026

 Property Taxes

-Property tax levies are an expense that you aren’t able to eliminate.
-Cities with high real property tax rates must be excluded.
-Municipalities generally don’t bring tax rates lower.
-A city that often increases taxes may not be the properly managed municipality that you are looking for.
+This is a cost that you will not eliminate.
+Cities that have high real property tax rates will be avoided.
+Regularly growing tax rates will probably keep growing.
+A municipality that keeps raising taxes may not be the well-managed city that you are looking for.

 Price to rent ratio

-The price to rent ratio (p/r) equals the median property price divided by the yearly median gross rent.
-A market with low lease rates will have a higher p/r.
-You need a low p/r and higher lease rates that will pay off your property more quickly.
-You don’t want a p/r that is low enough it makes buying a residence better than renting one.
-You may give up renters to the home purchase market that will increase the number of your unoccupied rental properties.
-But generally, a lower p/r is preferred over a higher one.
+Price to rent ratio (p/r) is determined by dividing the median property price by the yearly median gross rent.
+A town with low rental rates has a higher p/r.
+You want a low p/r and larger rental rates that will pay off your property more quickly.
+However, if p/r ratios are excessively low, rents may be higher than purchase loan payments for the same housing.
+If renters are converted into buyers, you might wind up with unused rental properties.
+But typically, a lower p/r is better than a higher one.

 Median Gross Rent